3 highways in Houston named 'most dangerous in America'

 I-10 had 585 fatalities, US-59 had 390, and US-290 had 212 from 2010 through 2016.

-Interstate I-10 came in at number five on the most dangerous list.
+I-10 came in at number five on the most dangerous list.
 ValuePenguin says a reported total of 585 fatal crashes happened on this highway from 2010 through 2016.
 The most fatalities came from the segment of I-10 that runs through Harris County.

 The study focused on the country's most dangerous roads from 2010 through 2016, and ranked the highways by three factors; fatal crashes per vehicle-miles-traveled per capita, fatalities per crash, and the percentage of fatal non-vehicle collisions that occurred on each highway.